Malin Bridge: History

 The origin of the name Malin Bridge is obscure and several possible meanings have been put forward.
-The most probable is that the name derived from Malin Stacie, who was Lord of the Manor of Owlerton (which lies ¾ mile to the NE) between 1607 and 1652.
+The most probable is that the name derived from Malin Stacie, who was Lord of the Manor of Owlerton (which lies three-quarters of a mile to the north-east) between 1607 and 1652.
 It is possible that Stacie built the bridge or was responsible for its upkeep and it was therefore named after him.
 Another possibility is that the name derives from Milne Bridge, a common occurrence where a bridge is built near a mill.
 A third option is that it was named after "mellum" an old word that relates to stones in the bed of a river.

 Origins

 Malin Bridge came into existence because of the strategic importance of the bridge over the Loxley with a small population consisting of publican, wheelwright, blacksmith and saddler springing up in the immediate area to serve the travellers who used the bridge.
 In the first half of the 18th century grinding mills and water-powered forges started to be built in the area to harness the power of the rivers.
 The best known of these are the Malin Bridge Corn Mill which still stands today and the Mousehole Forge which dates from the 17th century and was a world-famous anvil producer in its heyday.